US election 2024: Trump wins

 React to potential opportunities as news breaks, even when underlying markets are closed.

-Create price alerts in our platform to stay on top of market action around the US election.
+Create price alerts in our platform to stay on top of market action.

-Political uncertainty can trigger market volatility.
-The key markets to watch around the US election include dollar pairs, major US indices, large-cap US stocks, and commodities such as gold, natural gas and US oil benchmark West Texas Intermediate.
+Examples of key markets to watch after the US presidential election include major stock market indices (such as the US 30 or the SPX 500), large-cap stocks, dollar currency pairs, and commodities such as gold and US oil benchmark West Texas Intermediate.

 swipe